apache/beam/learning/prompts/documentation-lookup/42_ai_custom_inference.md

 Prompt:
-How can I use remote inference calls in my Apache Beam pipeline?
+How can I use custom remote inference calls in my Apache Beam pipeline?

 Response:
 The preferred way to run inference in an Apache Beam pipeline is to use the [RunInference API](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.html#apache_beam.ml.inference.RunInference) provided by the Apache Beam SDK.
 It enables you to run models as part of your pipeline or perform remote inference calls.